mapattacker/datascience/sl-deeplearning.rst

 Playground
 -----------
 Best applicaton to learn about NN without math.
+Note that this is a simple forward propagation.
 View it here_.

 .. figure:: images/tensorflow_pg.png
     :width: 600px